 You know what’s the biggest fear people have about volunteering and travel in East Africa?
 Health and safety.
 Which is hilarious as this place is safer than most American and European cities.
 Petty crime and theft are low.
 War and pestilence is the subject of novels.
-Don’t just take my word for it, read what some of our former volunteers have to say.
+We even weathered the COVID-19 pandemic relatively well.

 Since most of The Real Uganda’s volunteers live in a village setting, with local hosts, they are given a respect and support they wouldn’t be afforded as regular tourists.
 Further, Ugandan local food is fresh, whole, and cooked by people who feed their families everyday.
-There are over 35 million people living in Uganda – and while some do indeed pass away each year, our population continues to grow and thrive annually.
+There are over 47 million people living in Uganda – and while some do indeed pass away each year, our population continues to grow and thrive annually.

 One of the main objectives of The Real Uganda is to share the successes and challenges of life in Uganda.
 There are a lot of positives out here.
 Today, I present 9 (totally obvious, yet for some reason, largely unknown) ways to easily stay safe and healthy while volunteering and traveling in Uganda.